Inclusion Tips for the Holidays

 Tips to ensure you are creating an inclusive environment for children who are deaf and/or hard of hearing.

 The holidays are here!
 For many families, this is a festive and fun time to get together and celebrate.
 Typical hearing children are picking up information about all that is happening and all the plans that are being made all around them, through general conversations, phone conversations, etc. Make sure your children who are deaf and hard of hearing have access to what is going on both prior to the planned holiday events and during too.
-Here are some tips to ensure that you are creating an environment where everyone can be included in the holiday events and the conversations surrounding them - this can help prevent your child from feeling frustrated about the experience(s) and ensure they are not left out.
+Here are some tips to ensure that you are creating an environment where everyone can be included in the holiday events and the conversations surrounding them—this can help prevent your child from feeling frustrated about the experience(s) and ensure they are not left out.
 A little effort goes a long way in showing your child that you are truly invested in their inclusive experience.
 We all just want to be included.

 Prepare Your Child: